On this page:

 Assistant choir conductor

-During her career, she has had experience with large choirs, small ensembles and soloists.
+Kirsten has worked with aspiring musicians for many years.
+Her love for music has been the driving point to her career, wanting to help students find their true passion in music.
+She has been a classroom music teacher for well over a decade and shares her passion with students at Nambour State College.
+Kirsten holds a Bachelor of Music (Performance) and Bachelor of Education.
+Through her career, she has had experience working with choirs, ensembles and soloists.
 Kirsten's passion for music began when she learnt to control her very first instrument – her voice.
 She has been singing from a young age, being involved in state level choirs, musical theatre groups and solo endeavours.
-She has performed various solo gigs, has participated in community group musicals and is currently singing with Vocal Manoeuvres Academy Exaudi Australis.
-Kirsten has been involved in CGEN since 2013 and loves to work with the wonderful choirs as assistant choir conductor.
+She has performed various solo gigs, has participated in musicals and is currently singing with Vocal Manoeuvres Academy.
+Kirsten has been involved in CGEN since 2013 and has loved working with students as assistant choir conductor.

 Loreta Fin AM